Alexisaacs18/CVE/README.md

 ## Usage

 1. Open `index.html` in a modern web browser
+2. **Optional**: Use the search bar to find and navigate to a specific address or location
-2. Draw a polygon on the map to define your project boundary
+3. Draw a polygon on the map to define your project boundary
-3. Fill in the project details form
+4. Fill in the project details form
-4. Click "Create Project" to initialize
+5. Click "Create Project" to initialize
-5. Toggle MRV layers to visualize different data layers
+6. Toggle MRV layers to visualize different data layers
-6. Click "Run Sampling Optimization" to generate sampling points
+7. Click "Run Sampling Optimization" to generate sampling points
-7. Enter carbon readings for each sampling point
+8. Enter carbon readings for each sampling point
-8. Click "Run Final Verification" to get VCT and confidence score
+9. Click "Run Final Verification" to get VCT and confidence score

 ## Technical Stack